- Where is SVA located?

 - to what degree am I prepared to help them practise at home?

-- does my very young child show particular interest or unusual ability in the instrument?
+- does my very young child show unusual interest or ability in music?

 One of the most unhelpful things you can do is to have your child learn for a term or two, then stop during netball/cricket/soccer season, then try again for a couple of terms.
-Music education needs to be consistent for students to enjoy long-term gains.
+Music education needs to be consistent for students to enjoy long-term gains, so we recommend waiting until your child can enjoy uninterrupted progress.

 What ages does SVA cater for?

 SVA caters for students from 5-adult.
-Performance Classes are for students in Kingergarten to Year 12, and Guitar Group is for students in Years 3-12.
+Performance Classes are for students in Kingergarten to Year 12, and Intro to Guitar is for students in Years 3-12.
 Private lessons are available for all ages.

-All students are welcome at SVA – professional singers, aspiring professionals, students studying music at school, dancers who need to learn how to sing, and those who simply want to sing for recreation and confidence-building.
+All students are welcome at SVA – professional singers, aspiring professionals, students studying music at school, dancers who need to learn how to sing, and those who simply want to sing for recreation.
+We also welcome students with special needs and invite you to speak with us to see how we can accommodate your or your child’s needs.

 How does payment work?